Overturning of blackmail conviction sought

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Jayden Paul Haggerty (34) was sentenced in January to four months’ community detention and 12 months’ intensive supervision after being found guilty of the charge following a judge-alone trial.
+Jayden Paul Haggerty (34), of Dunedin, was sentenced in January to four months’ community detention and 12 months’ intensive supervision after being found guilty of the charge following a judge-alone trial.

 But the High Court at Christchurch heard yesterday that the sentence remained suspended until an appeal was decided.